Yuriman123/furima-32392/README.md

 | item                | references | foreign_key: true |

 ### Association
-- belongs_to :users
+- has_one :user
-- belongs_to :items
+- has_one :item
-- has_one :mailingaddresses
+- has_one :mailingaddres